-When taking Listening and Speaking sections, you'll need a working microphone and speakers.
-For ease of use, Avant strongly recommends that USB headsets with microphones be used for both of these sections.
-Other headset and microphone options may work, but may require more preparation steps by IT representatives due to being more dependent on the local configuration.
+For certain test sections, you will need a headset with working microphone and speakers.
+For the best experience, use USB headsets with microphones for both of these sections.
+Other headset and microphone options work, but may require more preparation steps by IT representatives due to being more dependent on the local configuration.

-Prior to testing, it is recommended that an IT representative test and configure the headsets for each computer.
+Prior to testing, have an IT representative test and configure the headsets for each computer.
 Configuring a USB headset may be as simple as plugging it in.
-To check that audio streaming and recording are working, please visit our technology check page or take an Avant PLACE sample test.
+To check that audio streaming and recording are working, please take an Avant Technology Check.

 Instructions for configuring sound are available through the computer’s operating system Help facilities.
 On the configuration screens, make sure that the headset is selected and the volume levels are set appropriately.